frank-zago/isp55e0/README.md

 So the wheel has to be re-invented.

+See also `wchisp` (https://github.com/ch32-rs/wchisp) which is a new supported tool, written in rust, and with a license.

 isp55e0 has been tested on:

   - a CH549 with a bootloader version 2.4.0